kimberlythegeek/wordpress/README.md

 ## Hoffman Child Theme

+The Natural Systems Institute re-design

-Child theme used in http://acodeabove.com/nsi Original site: http://thenaturalsystemsinstitue.org
+Child theme used in http://acodeabove.com/nsi Original site: http://thenaturalsystemsinstitute.org

+Very simple site, really the only customization was the logo re-design.

 ___

 ## Olsen Light Child Theme

+Generic Hair Salon website

 Child theme used in http://acodeabove.com/hairsalon (moving site, may not be active yet)